hazarkarabay/gr8-i2s/README.md

 # gr8-i2s
-Repository for enabling I2S on a NTC GR8.
-Working with issues noted below.
+Repository for enabling I2S on a NTC GR8. ~~Working with issues noted below.~~ Probably is not working again, refer to #1, PR's welcome.

 ## Steps to play something on a PCM5102A I2S DAC